avillia/avillia.github.io/index.md

 - Developed chat-bots for telegram
 - CMS and CRM developing
-- All projects written in Python with Flask.
-Just in love with its simplicty :-)
+- All projects done with Flask.
+Just love its simplicity.

 `2019-2020`
 __Professors’ assistant__, NTUU KPI